Rosten98/gerodev/README.md

 # gerodev
-gerodev is a blog were I document everything I learn to share it with others
+gerodev is a blog were I document everything I learn to share it with others.

+Created with Jekyll